What’s driving today’s top CEOs in Manufacturing?

 About the Author

-Patrick Maroney is part of the SAP Global Hana Platform Center of Excellence.
+(2014) Patrick Maroney (linkedin) is part of the SAP Global Hana Platform Center of Excellence.
 In this role, he works closely with SAP customers to help understand the impacts of business trends on their processes and the use of technology in order to help architect business improvements.
 Patrick has a background in industrial engineering and business transformation consulting.
 Since 1992, Patrick has been working with the management teams of leading companies on improving their processes and leading business transformation initiatives.